kiwicommerce/magento2-cron-scheduler/README.md

-# We're not maintaining this extension, if you need any support please contact us at hello@kiwicommerce.co.uk

 # Magento 2 - Cron Scheduler by [KiwiCommerce](https://kiwicommerce.co.uk/)
 - Easily set up cron jobs
 - Manage cron jobs from the backend